Dairy is a packaged deal, and if I were you, I'd stop buying!

 When we cut out dairy we realized how much it was shamelessly added into so many packaged foods unnecessarily.
 Packaged convenience food that doesn't require dairy "contains milk."
 Why?
 Well, the dairy industry knows that it's addictive and they want you addicted to their product.
 Not only is dairy addictive, it is also one of the top allergens among Americans.
 Not to mention that it is linked to causing and aggravating many health issues and diseases.

 This made us angry, and sad.
 Just like any loving parent, we fed our kids milk and cheese because we were told that they needed it, it's nature's perfect food after all, or so we thought.
-Cow's milk, even in its most natural form - organic, from grass fed cows, added hormone free, raw, completely unadulterated - is still an unhealthy and possibly harmful addition to anyone's diet.
+Cow's milk, even in its most natural form - organic, from grass fed cows, added hormone free, raw, completely unadulterated - is still a potentially unhealthy and possibly harmful addition to anyone's diet.
 Unless you are a baby cow.
 But I am assuming if you are reading this, you are in fact not a baby cow, therefore there is no reason you should consume cow's milk.

 Nutrition and Health